CodeClimbersIO/cli/docs/Contributing.md

 - 🙏 Thank you for your help!
 Your contributions will motivate developers to do greater things!
 - 🥇 Keep it simple.
 We don't need optimizations right now.
 We need features!
+- 🧰 We need to be backwards compatible aware with our api and frontend.
+The frontend version that is deployed may not match the api version that the user has on their machine.
+Add rather than edit and delete routes.
 - 🤖 Built by devs for devs so if you want to make a change to make things better, do it!
 Make a PR and let rphovley know to review it.
 If it's a big change, a heads up before you start will save some heartache.